niveklabs/tfwriter/google-beta/r/google_compute_target_http_proxy.md

   default     = null
 }

+variable "proxy_bind" {
+  description = "(optional) - This field only applies when the forwarding rule that references\nthis target proxy has a loadBalancingScheme set to INTERNAL_SELF_MANAGED." type        = bool default     = null
+}

 variable "url_map" {
   description = "(required) - A reference to the UrlMap resource that defines the mapping from URL\nto the BackendService." type        = string